Use these 15 books and videos to show growth mindset examples for children to follow during social-emotional learning lessons and activities.

 Your Fantastic Elastic Brain is another excellent book that illustrates how our brains work and how we can stretch our brains and learn new things when we have a growth mindset.
 Click here to check out lessons and materials to teach this concept.

-The following videos are useful to show students while teaching growth mindset.
+The following videos are useful to show students while teaching growth mindset examples.
 Use them as a supplemental activity to promote learning, or to give auditory and visual learners an opportunity to grasp the concept of growth mindset.

 Class Dojo Growth Mindset Video 1/5